ollama/ollama/docs/faq.md

 ## How do I use Ollama behind a proxy?

-Ollama is compatible with proxy servers if `HTTP_PROXY` or `HTTPS_PROXY` are configured.
-When using either variables, ensure it is set where `ollama serve` can access the values.
-When using `HTTPS_PROXY`, ensure the proxy certificate is installed as a system certificate.
+Ollama pulls models from the Internet and may require a proxy server to access the models.
+Use `HTTPS_PROXY` to redirect outbound requests through the proxy.
+Ensure the proxy certificate is installed as a system certificate.
 Refer to the section above for how to use environment variables on your platform.

+> [!NOTE]
+> Avoid setting `HTTP_PROXY`.
+Ollama does not use HTTP for model pulls, only HTTPS.
+Setting `HTTP_PROXY` may interrupt client connections to the server.

 ### How do I use Ollama behind a proxy in Docker?